Combo Charts in PowerPoint: How to Combine Chart Types for Better Insights

 1. Replace the sample data with your actual values

-2. Column A: Categories (typically time periods like months or quarters)
+2. Column A: Categories (typically time periods)

 5. Close the data window when finished